billpliske/pliske-react-native/README.md

 1. Make changes.
 2. Edit `android/app/build.gradle`
 3. Update `versionCode` (whole numbers) and `versionName` (dot upgrades)
-4. Look in android/app/build.gradle file, and make sure you have getPassword(), def pass variable, and signingConfigs
+4. Look in android/app/build.gradle file, and make sure you have getPassword(), def pass variable, and signingConfigs.
+Also look in buildTypes { release { signingConfig
 5.  `cd` to android folder
 6. In terminal, run `./gradlew assembleRelease` ... which builds out a new apk file.
 7.  `cd` back out to main repo folder, and test with ...